 - Opening patterns (Starting with questions?
 Assertions?
 Anecdotes?
 Data?)

-- Transition style (Explicit connectives like "Furthermore" vs. implicit logical flow)
+- Transition style (Explicit connectives like "Also" vs. implicit logical flow)

 - Evidence deployment (Claim-first then support, or build evidence then conclude?)